omarkhater/identify-customer-segments/README.md

 Python 3, Jupyter notebook, pandas, seaborn, sci-kit learn, matplotlib

 ## Algorithms and Techniques
-Supervised Learning, Clustering Analysis, Principal component Analysis, K-Means clustering
+Unsupervised Learning, Clustering Analysis, Principal component Analysis, K-Means clustering

 ## Background
 The data has been provided by `Bertelsmann Arvato Analytics`, and represents a real-life data science task.
 Please note that the data is not open source and has been provided exclusively for Udacity Nano-Degree programs.